 72. Integrate Instagram.

 Did you know that the average order value from an Instagram conversion is $65?
-According to statistics from Pew Research, that’s 15% higher than Facebook, and the image sharing app is just getting warmed up.
-Engage your customers with Instagram campaigns, contests and behind-the-scenes looks at your store, or take things to the next level by integrating shoppable Instagram platforms like Foursixty into your online store.
+According to statistics from Disruptive Advertising, that’s 15% higher than Facebook.
+Engage your customers with Instagram campaigns, contests, and behind-the-scenes looks at your store.
+Instagram stories are a great way to feature your amazing product photography without over-saturating your feed.
+You can also take things to the next level by integrating shoppable Instagram platforms like Foursixty into your online store.

 73. Use simple, relevant, targeted keywords in your headers and image alt tags.